 Baptism is the sacrament of salvation: an encounter with God that cleanses us from sin and makes us true children of God, sharing in his very own divine life.

 This great gift is offered to all who believe and to the children of families of faith.
-Since her earliest days, the Church has baptized adults and children because it is the only ordinary way God has revealed that we may receive the grace of salvation through this sharing in the death and resurrection of Jesus Christ as St. Paul teaches in Romans chapter 6:
+Since her earliest days, the Church has baptized adults and children because it is the only ordinary way God has revealed that we may receive the grace of salvation through this sharing in the death and resurrection of Jesus Christ.

 Baptism is the first of the three Sacraments of Initiation.
 The other two are Confirmation and Holy Communion (Eucharist).
 Children typically receive the other Sacraments of Initiation after reaching age 7 and before age 16.